L2 Storage (Persistent Cache)#

 Note

 Only file-based backends are supported (POSIX, GDS, GDS_MT, HF3FS).
-The OBJ backend is not supported yet.
+The OBJ and AZURE_BLOB backends are not supported yet.

 Required fields: